anthonyfeaster/UCB-AIML/Practical-2/README.md

 3. Random Forest Regression (had to comment it out due to computational restraints)

 ## Model Evaluation
-* R2 - Coefficient
+* R2 - Coefficient of Determination - measures the prediction accuracy of a regression model against actual data points
-* RMSE - Root Mean Squared Error
+* RMSE - Root Mean Squared Error - Measures the prediction error in price
+* Both Linear Regression and Ridge Regression models produced similar results.

+## Key Insights
+* The vehicle prices generally decrease as the mileage increases
+* New vehicles tend to higher prices
+* The manufacturer is associated with the price of vehicles

 ## Recommendations
 * Based on the analysis, dealerships should prioritize inventory vehicles with lower milage to maintain higher resale value
 * To determine an estimated fair market value, use regression modeling as your baseline tool
 * Consider year, condition, and manufacturer when pricing

-### Key Insights
-* The vehicle prices generally decreases as the milage increases
-* New vehicles tend to higher prices
-* The manufacturer can also influence the price of vehicles